vedderb/vesc_express/main/wifi/README.md

-# Documentation of the WiFi and TCP interface for LispBM
+# Documentation of the WiFi and TCP interfaces for LispBM

 ## Introduction